 In 2015 she joined the Executive Board at the Beverly Hills Film Festival.

 Ms. Malek-Yonan has amassed an extraordinary list of accomplishments.
-She is the author of The Crimson Field (ISBN 0-9771873-4-9 Pearlida Publishing, USA), an historical and literary work, based on real events and true family chronicles set to the backdrop of the Assyrian Genocide of 1914-1918 that coincided with World War I when two-thirds of the nation totaling 750,000 Assyrians were massacred by the Ottoman Turks, Kurds and Persians.
+She is the author of The Crimson Field (ISBN 0-9771873-4-9 Pearlida Publishing, USA), an historical and literary non-fictional novel, based on real events and true family chronicles set to the backdrop of the Assyrian Genocide of 1914-1918 that coincided with World War I when two-thirds of the nation totaling 750,000 Assyrians were massacred by the Ottoman Turks, Kurds and Persians.

 The Crimson Field was chosen as required reading by Professor Ellene Phufas for her World Literature class for the SUNY system (State University of New York) to represent a work about the Christian Genocides in Asia Minor.
 This achievement is being hailed as a milestone in the study and recognition of the Assyrian Genocide at an institution of higher learning.
 Up until now, the study of the Assyrian Genocide was globally absent from the curriculum of educational institutions.